 The whole segment was frustrating and really messed with my anxiety and will to live.

-There’s another shark segment which is just as intense where you have to run towards the shark then quickly turn and run the other way, then turn and run the other way, etc… And another where you’re in a maze whilst being chased.
+There’s another shark segment that is just as intense where you have to run towards the shark then quickly turn and run the other way, then turn and run the other way, etc… And another where you’re in a maze whilst being chased.
 I seriously didn’t like these parts of the game but looking back at them, I think they were intentionally frustrating and anxiety-inducing to make us feel like Stiles would be.

 Exploring mental illness